a6b8/rss-merge-service/README.md

 ## Prototyp (Test Environment)

+**Fokus**
+- Generate a Datasets for diffrent user purposes
-> Working Prototyp for Longtime User Testing.
+- Working Prototyp for Longtime User Testing.

 ### Dashboard
 > Using a Google Spreadsheet as Interface.
 For Transmitting the Spreadsheet is set public and readable as json.: